argentsea/docfx/index.md

 Highly scalable data typically means data “[sharding](tutorials/sharding.md)” — the practice of spreading data across many database servers.
 [Data sharding](tutorials/sharding.md) offers the most cost effective way to scale your data application as demand grows.
 To scale your application globally, data sharding offers the ability locate copies of your data across regional datacenters, so that data is located closer to your customers.

-While the genesis of ArgentSea was to support the complex requirements of data sharding, it will likely be useful for high-performance data access even if you are not accessing sharded data.
-Especially with a cloud infrastructure, more efficient code requires fewer resources and this translates into ongoing cost savings.

 ArgentSea helps deliver highly optimized data access through data-to-object mapping without the overhead of reflection.
 The consistent use of stored procedures/functions reduces both SQL compilation overhead and support/maintenance costs.
 Because ArgentSea can handle multiple results from the same query, the number of server round-trips can be reduced — a huge performance win.

+While the genesis of ArgentSea was to support the complex requirements of data sharding, it will likely be useful for high-performance data access even if you are not accessing sharded data.
+Especially with a cloud infrastructure, more efficient code requires fewer resources and this translates into ongoing cost savings.

 ## Mission Critical Supportability

-ArgentSea also addresses production concerns with built-in features like monitoring/logging, automatic retries after failures, controlling cascading failures, security best-practices, and managing connection configuration elegantly.
+ArgentSea also addresses production concerns with built-in features like monitoring/logging, automatic retries after failures, controlling cascading failures (circuit breaking), security best-practices, and a unique approach to managing connection configuration elegantly.

 The data framework will attempt to recover from transient errors by automatically retrying the data access; you have control over how long and how often.
 If repeated failures occur, the system will “circuit break”, so that data failures have less chance of bringing down the whole application.